sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

 ```

 ## FDB_ENTRY
-Considering the same topology as above with 3 hosts configured on each switch, we will now try adding the STATIC and DYNAMIC FDB_ENTRY via config file through swssconfig, and the expectation is to see these entries on VPP end.
+Considering the same topology as above, with 3 hosts configured on each switch, we will now try adding the STATIC and DYNAMIC FDB_ENTRY via config file through swssconfig, and the expectation is to see these entries on VPP end (data plane side).

+From here on we will referer the terms, **FDB - Forwading Data Base is on control plane SONiC** and **FIB - Fowarding Information Base on data plane VPP** .

-To start with we can see in the below FDB list there is Entry added yet on SONiC Control plane whereas few FIB entries are learnt when pings are run across the hosts 1 to 6 and their corresponding MAC is stored
+To start with we can see in the below FDB table there is no Entry added yet on SONiC Control plane whereas few FIB entries are learnt when pings are run across the hosts 1 to 6.
+Each switch maintains its FIB which contains corresponding MAC address of Hosts learnt on that switch.
+Lets consider Switch 1 running on sonic-br1 container to test the feature as below,

 ```
 fdbshow